The Southeastern Virginia house districts include Districts: 1, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 14, 16, 17, 19, 22, 23, and 24.

 Elected to the Roanoke County Board of Supervisors in 1996, he has successfully reduced the Roanoke County budget and has never raised a tax.

-Current Position: State Delegate for VA House District 9 since 2022
+Current Position: State Delegate of VA House District 9 since 2022

 Wren Williams is an Eagle Scout and the owner of Schneider & Williams Law Firm, along with his wife, Britt.
 Wren was born in Stuart, Virginia and his family has deep roots in Patrick County and the community.